-Open enrollment is your annual opportunity to review, renew, or change your healthcare benefits.
-It's a critical window that impacts your health and financial well-being for the entire upcoming year.
-While the process can seem daunting, approaching it with a clear strategy ensures you select the right coverage for your needs and take full advantage of any innovative new benefits, like Health-to-Wealth systems that reward you for proactive care.
+Open enrollment—your annual chance to review, renew, or change your healthcare benefits.
+This is your shot.
+Your health and wallet depend on it for the whole year ahead.
+It might seem overwhelming, but with a clear plan you can pick coverage that fits and take advantage of new perks, like Health-to-Wealth systems that reward you for staying healthy.

 Your Step-by-Step Guide to a Successful Open Enrollment